Dallas musicians say Black history is happening right now

 History isn’t just something that happened in generations past.

-“To me, Black history is what I’m living,” La Belle said.
+“To me, Black history is what I’m living,” La Bell said.
 “I am Black history.”

 While it’s important to learn from the past, it’s important not to lose sight of the history happening right here, right now.